aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 url: /net/working-with-charts/
 ---

-## Creating OOXML Charts from Scratch using Aspose.Words

 New [InsertChart](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertchart/) method was added into the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class.
-So, let's see how to insert a simple column chart into the document using [DocumentBuilder.InsertChart](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertchart/) method:
+So, let's see how to insert a simple column chart into the document using the [InsertChart](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertchart/) method.

+## How to Insert a Chart

+In thos section we eill learn how to insert a chart into a document.

-### How to Insert Column chart
+### Insert Column chart

-Below examples shows how to insert column chart.
+The following code example shows how to insert column chart:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-CreateColumnChart-InsertSimpleColumnChart.cs" >}}